 Town officials wanted to find out how well bins are being utilized.
 Soon after the program started, Watertown's trash/recycling contractor, Republic Waste Services, looked at recycling bins around town.
-The survey found most people did not fill their bins completely, and only about 10 percent filled them and maximized space inside.

 Town Councilor John Donohue said he wanted to see if people's recycling practices have changed.

 "Could we do another survey now that it has been a few months and residents are getting used to the system?"
 Donohue said.

 Public Works Superintendent Gerald Mee said he would ask Republic to do another survey.

 The Town Council also asked the Public Works staff to find out how much it would cost to see residents a second recycling bin.